 - What are your rest and digest organs?

 Your rest and digest organs are:

 Want to learn more about neurological drugs?
 Read our NCLEX review here.

 To make your memorization easier, imagine a teeter-totter.

-The mechanism of anticholinergic drugs is to direct blood to your heart, lungs, and brain by inhibiting the parasympathetic nervous system.
-When the signal going to the PNS is blocked or disrupted, the involuntary functions like mucus secretion, salivation, urination, and digestion is decreased significantly.
+The mechanism of anticholinergic drugs is to direct blood to the heart, lungs, and brain by inhibiting the parasympathetic nervous system.
+When the signal going to the PNS is blocked or disrupted, involuntary functions like mucus secretion, salivation, urination, and digestion is decreased significantly.

 - Shit (excrete)

 To put it another way:

 - Cholinergics – can see, can spit, can shit